mpetruska/blog/_posts/2018-01-26-scala-pattern-matching-and.md

 they rely on some implicit axioms.)

-To model a general Scala match, we first need to describe the `case` part, which models the condition and the parameters that are bound for the body of the case.
+To model a general Scala match, we first need to describe the `case` part, which models the condition and the parameters that are bound.
 We could just use a function `A -> B` for this, but Scala allows two types of conditionals; hence we need to create an inductive type with two cases.
 This type should be indexed over the type of the matched value and the type of the bound parameters.